-- Ensure that they are not alone with a child where your activity cannot be seen this may mean leaving doors open. - When meeting, every effort is made to keep this as open as possible.
-Random spot checks are carried out of rooms whilst ministry activities are occurring. - Staff and volunteers should try to always be visible to others in their contact with children and If privacy is needed, ensure that other staff or volunteers are informed of the meeting and its whereabouts.
+- Ensure that they are not alone with a child where their activity cannot be seen this may mean leaving doors open. - Make every effort to keep activities as open as possible.
+Random spot checks are carried out of rooms whilst ministry activities are occurring. - Try to always be visible to others in their contact with children and if privacy is needed, ensure that other staff or volunteers are informed of the meeting and its whereabouts.